 Why are Noodle Pots so Popular in China?

 China is by no means an expensive country.
 However, if you want your comforts like western chocolate bars you’re going to be paying well over the odds – that’s if you can even find them!
 I recently read that only one Chinese person in every one thousand eats chocolate.
-Instead, they eat a variety of things that are very alien to a western traveller such as me.
+Instead, they eat a variety of things that may seem very alien to a western traveller.
 I’m not going to go into them in this article but let me just say that with the language barrier and the often wholly misleading illustrations on the packets, it’s difficult to quite know what any of the foods are in Chinese grocery stores and supermarkets.

 The final reason that made me convert to the religion of the noodle pot, and I think one of the reasons why they’re so popular is that boiling water is available for free literally everywhere in China.
-From public toilets to convenience stores, from trains to buses, from hostels to airports; free flowing boiling water is available everywhere.
-Although I’m pretty sure that the boiling water is everywhere to supply the Chinese peoples’ insatiable appetite for tea, the noodle pot is undoubtedly a by-product that has become something of a phenomenon.
+From public toilets to convenience stores, from trains to buses, from hostels to airports: free flowing boiling water is available everywhere.
+Although I’m pretty sure that this abundance of boiling water provision is to supply the Chinese peoples’ insatiable appetite for tea, the noodle pot is undoubtedly a by-product that has become something of a phenomenon.